 Prior to 2010, the clear answer to this question was "yes."
 Like a lot of states, Illinois passed a law that put a limit or "cap" on how much a plaintiff could receive in the way of non-economic damages after a successful medical malpractice lawsuit.
 Illinois had in place a $500,000 cap on non-economic damages for cases against a negligent doctor or other health care professional, and a $1 million cap for lawsuits against a hospital or other health care facility.

-But this cap was declared unconstitutional by the Illinois Supreme Court in the 2010 case of LeBron v.
-Gottlieb Memorial Hospital.
+But this cap was declared unconstitutional by the Illinois Supreme Court in the 2010 case of Lebron v.
+Gottlieb Memorial Hospital, and the statute providing for the limits on damages was eventually repealed.
 So, for any medical malpractice case filed after that decision, there is no cap of any kind on damages in medical malpractice cases.

 You may be wondering, what are non-economic damages?
 They represent compensation for the kinds of more subjective losses that typically aren't easy to quantify by a dollar figure.
 Non-economic damages include compensation for pain and suffering, loss of enjoyment, anxiety, lost companionship, scarring, disfigurement, and other negative effects of the plaintiff's injuries.

-Remember that, if it even applies to your case in light of the Illinois Supreme Court’s 2010 decision, any cap on medical malpractice damages does not apply to the other main category of compensation that medical malpractice plaintiffs typically receive: economic damages.
-This includes reimbursement and payment of past and future medical expenses, reimbursement of lost income, payment for diminished ability to earn a living, and any other financial losses stemming from the medical malpractice.
+Economic damages were never capped under Illinois law.
+This category of damages includes reimbursement and payment of past and future medical expenses, reimbursement of lost income, payment for diminished ability to earn a living, and any other financial losses stemming from the medical malpractice.

 This article provides a brief summary of some of the Illinois laws that any medical malpractice plaintiff needs to have in mind.
 If you've got questions about how the state's laws will affect your potential situation, an experienced Illinois medical malpractice attorney will have the answers.